maxio-com/stoplight-platform-api-docs/portal/content/introduction/overview.md

 ### Testing Guide

-Maxio Advanced Billing has compiled a [testing guide](https://chargify.zendesk.com/hc/en-us/articles/4407904658587) that covers a list of important factors to consider while in the testing phase.
+Maxio Advanced Billing has compiled a [testing guide](https://maxio-chargify.zendesk.com/hc/en-us/articles/23420740348429-Getting-Started-as-a-User) that covers a list of important factors to consider while in the testing phase.
 Here's a high-level overiew of what's covered in our testing guide:

-- Test site limits
-- Live mode versus test mode
-- Test Subscription Signups
+Steps to make your first Maxio Advanced Billing API call:

+1. Sign-up for a sandbox account.
+2. Setup authentication credentials.
+3. Configure credentials on preferred Developer Tool (i.e Postman, Insomnia, Developer Portal)
+4. Submit your API request and Try It Out
+5. Verify results through response

-We strongly suggest reading over the testing guide, as well as the entire set of application-based documentation to aid in your discovery of the product.
+We strongly suggest exploring the developer portal and API guide, as well as the entire set of application-based documentation to aid in your discovery of the product.

 ### Engage Support

 We always enjoy (and appreciate) hearing about larger integrations ahead of time.
-If you’re planning on importing a large amount of data into Maxio via our API, we suggest sending a “heads up” to “support@chargify.com” so we can coordinate with you to ensure your import process goes smoothly.
+If you’re planning on importing a large amount of data into Maxio via our API, we suggest sending a “heads up” to “support@chargify.com” and/or ""support@maxio.com" so we can coordinate with you to ensure your import process goes smoothly.

 Our API, while considered stable, is continually being improved and polished.
 Please feel free to contact support if you experience issues when integrating with the Maxio Advanced Billing API.